htaruosis/minimal-mistakes/_posts/2020-5-18-U-turns-and-slip-lanes.md

 <iframe src="https://www.google.com/maps/embed?pb=!4v1589722826703!6m8!1m7!1s0lp1GCGa__Kb4J-5Wb3JVQ!2m2!1d-37.81603588330508!2d145.2022798299336!3f281.3244225875481!4f1.1858419186522724!5f0.7820865974627469" width="600" height="450" frameborder="0" style="border:0;" allowfullscreen="" aria-hidden="false" tabindex="0"></iframe>

 The examples above all have *U-turn must give way* signs at locations where slip lanes are present, not conforming with the VicRoads TEM.
 This could indicate that the community has a poor understanding of give way rules when U-turning, and where these signs are not displayed, there may be high non-compliance increasing the likelihood of an incident occurring.

-If these signs are needed to support the road rules, perhaps the rules are not widely understood, confusing and or impracticable and must change.
+If these signs are needed to enforce a rule which otherwise would have been ignored, perhaps the rules are not widely understood, confusing or impracticable, and in need of change.

 ##### Some more interesting cases